 He also featured in one of ITV’s most spectacular finishes to a bout, a review of which can be read in Armchair Corner under Spring heeled and surly.

 Another review is of the controversial tv début of Kung Fu.
-We understand that Clive turned his back on all wrestling ties and lives in the West Indies as a Jehovah's Witness, almost as if to validate that title we mention 40 years later.
+We understand that Clive turned his back on all wrestling ties and lives in the West Indies as a Jehovah's Witness.

 Related article: Roman Trilogy in Armchair Corner on www.wrestlingheritage.com